brorb/710-wiki/Content/Characters/SYSTEM.md

 > }
 > ```

+However, this wasn't the last time that SYSTEM was heard from, as you can see below.

 ---
 ## Friend Requests from The Sleuths

 ![[Friend request acceptance SYSTEM.png|400]]

-Sometime after SYSTEM left the Discord server, some of The Sleuths friend requested SYSTEM through Discord, which it accepted and spoke with them in their DMs.
+Sometime after SYSTEM left the Discord server, some of The Sleuths friend requested SYSTEM through Discord, which it accepted and spoke with them through DMs.

 From @brorb's DMs:
 ```